📐 Analysis I & II — The Complete Intuitive Guide

 🔧 Injective, surjective, bijective

-• Surjective (onto): every is hit. .
+• Surjective (surjektiv, onto): .
+Every is hit.

-• Bijective: both.
-Then an inverse exists.
+• Bijective: both injective and surjective.
+Then has an inverse function.

 🔧 Composition